Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

 *SetBeatDuration(t).* Sets the duration of one beat to $t$ (casted to a duration).
 This duration is set in milliseconds (absolute time) by first evaluating $t$ in milliseconds.
 The standard use is to give $t$ in milliseconds to setup a tempo.
 However, one could give $t$ in beats for relative change of tempo (if $t$ is 3 beats the tempo is divided by 3 as the duration of a beat is multiplied by 3).

-*SetStepDuration(n, t).* Sets the duration of step $n$ (casted to an int) to $t$ (casted to a duration).
+*SetCurrentStepDuration(t).* Sets the duration of the step associated to the program instance calling this instruction to $t$ (casted to a duration).
 This duration is set in beats if possible or, else, it is set in milliseconds.
 The standard use is to give $t$ in beats, so that if beat duration changes step duration changes accordingly.
 However one could give $t$ in milliseconds to avoid this side effect.

+*SetStepDuration(n, t).* Same as SetCurrentStepDuration but for step $n$ (casted to an int).
 See @sec:envvariables for knowing how to get step numbers.

 === Program starting events <sec:starting>